Comingle/OSSex/README.md

 dev.setButton(function);
 ```

-`setButton()` will execute `function` function whenever the button is pressed.
+`setButton()` will execute `function()` whenever the button is pressed.
 On Lilypad-based devices, the button is attached to digital pin 2 and will read LOW when the button is pressed.

 ```arduino
 #include <Comingle.h>